 Let’s look at each one of these five guarantees.

 - James 1:5 guarantees that when we ask for wisdom and we meet God’s condition of drawing close to Him, God will “give” us the answers we are falling short of.
 The Greek word used for “giveth” is didontos, a form of didomi, which means I give.
 But in this Greek case, the grammar does not describe the random, occasional act of God, but rather the regular behavior of God.
 In fact, the entire Greek phrase is tou didontos theou and is literally translated the giving God.
 Hence, God is not one who holds out on us when we need wisdom or information.
 He is, in fact, the giving God — one who is reputed for habitually giving answers to those who meet His conditions.

 - James 1:5 guarantees that God gives “to all men.”
-This removes the uncertainty that God may answer some and not If God’s condition has been met — that is, if we have drawn near to His heart and come closely alongside Him — He will answer us, because each of us fits into that phrase “all men”!
+This removes the uncertainty that God may answer some and not others.
+If God’s condition has been met — that is, if we have drawn near to His heart and come closely alongside Him — He will answer us, because each of us fits into that phrase “all men”!

 - James 1:5 guarantees that God gives to all men “liberally.”
 This is the Greek word haplos.
 It denotes something that is bountiful.
 It actually portrays one who gives copiously, amply, extravagantly, generously, lavishly, liberally, plentifully, or richly.
 This is a person who has an open hand, as opposed to one who keeps a closed fist.
 Hence, God doesn’t dangle the bait before us and then quickly jerk it out of our reach.
 If we have met His conditions and pulled up alongside His heart, He reaches down with an open hand to give the answer we seek — and He gives us the answer bountifully.